davidebreso/mkeyb/readme.md

 The `/E` switch forces an enhanced keyboard layout, while `/S` forces a standard keyboard layout.

+## Loading in low memory

+The driver try to load itself into high memory, if available.
+The switch `/M`  forces installation of the resident part of the driver in low memory.

 ## How to uninstall it

 To uninstall the driver type `mkeyb /u` or `mkeyb us` (US keyboards do not need a driver).